-The three year full-time course programme leads to a Doctorate in Clinical Psychology (DClinPsy) awarded by Royal Holloway University of London, one of the 19 institutions making up the University of London.
-Upon completion of the programme, trainees are eligible to apply for chartered status as a Clinical Psychologist with the British Psychological Society (BPS) and registration with the Health and Care Professions Council (HCPC).
+The three-year full-time course leads to a Doctorate in Clinical Psychology (DClinPsy) awarded by Royal Holloway University of London, one of the 19 institutions making up the University of London.
+Upon completion of the course, trainees are eligible to apply for chartered status as a Clinical Psychologist with the British Psychological Society (BPS) and registration with the Health and Care Professions Council (HCPC).

-The programme is accredited with the British Association for Behavioural and Cognitive Psychotherapies (BABCP) for a CBT-focused stream, or pathway, within the programme.
-Trainees completing this pathway will, at the end of the Programme, meet all the requirements for practitioner accreditation with BABCP.
+The course is accredited with the British Association for Behavioural and Cognitive Psychotherapies (BABCP) for a CBT-focused stream, or pathway, within the course.
+Trainees completing this pathway will, at the end of the course, meet all the requirements for practitioner accreditation with BABCP.
 The pathway has particular requirements, including some additional elements, which are outlined here.